 Assessment of your child’s progress in their learning

-At the Bedonwell Federation we aim to build an overall and thorough picture of every child as they progress through our schools in order to ensure they reach their full potential.
+At the Bedonwell Federation we build an overall and thorough picture of every child as they progress through the Federation in order to ensure they reach their full potential.
 We do this in a variety of ways:

 - Observation of the pupil

 - Marking work, giving constructive feedback, with or without the pupil present